I am the handmaid of the Earth

 Treat yourself to armfuls of flowers, and bedeck your home and office.
 Yes, they are impermanent.
 Yes, it is indulgent and frivolous.
 That is exactly the point!

-In the name of Flora, fall in love with everything that is enticing, alive, beautiful, perhaps even hopelessly impractical.
+In the name of Flora, fall in love with what is enticing, beautiful, perhaps even hopelessly impractical.

 Get outside.
 Walk slowly.
 Breathe deeply.